lordareicgnon/Mapper_plus/README.md

 In order to install the streamlit app of MapperPlus follow the steps below
 1. Download the repository
-2. Open Terminal at the folder
+2. Open Terminal at the folder and use the following commands
-3. pip install -r requirements.txt
+- pip install -r requirements.txt
-4. streamlit run sample_app.py
+- streamlit run sample_app.py

 # Overview